nomad-software/nomad.uk.net/markdown/articles/developers-who-hate-on-oop-don't-know-how-to-use-it.md

 When complaining about inheritance, the following quote is usually wheeled out to much fanfare and regurgitated ad nauseam.

-> The problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
+> The problem with object-oriented languages is they've got all this implicit environment that they carry around with them.
 You wanted a banana but what you got was a gorilla holding the banana and the entire jungle. - Joe Armstrong (Author of Erlang)

 This is obviously alluding to receiving imagined bloat when extending a class you have no control over.
 I say "no control over" because If you did have control of it you could refactor, redesign and simplify it to avoid any bloat.